Bertoid1311/B7094/B704SourceReadMe.txt

 (You can also now close the "Package B709Cmps_package V0.0" window, if you haven't already.)

+When you first open B7094's project file ("B7094.lpi") in the IDE, the Pascal unit for B7094's "Operator Console" window ("B709FConsole.pas") will be displayed in the IDE's "Source Editor" window; and its associated form "B7094FConsole.lfm" will also be displayed, in graphical form (as it will appear when running the application).
+(This source file is designated "Unit1" in the project file, which is why the IDE selects it for automatic display on startup.
+"Unit0" is "B7094.lpr", which doesn't get displayed.)

-The "B709Main.pas" unit will be displayed in the Source Editor window.
-If it isn't, or to see the main form (or any other form) and its components, type 'Shift-F12' to bring up the "View Project Forms" window, select "MainForm", and click 'OK'.
-You can toggle the form graphics display on and off by typing 'F12' (without the Shift).
+If it isn't displayed, or to see the Operator Console form (or any other form) together with its associated *.pas source file, type 'Shift-F12' to bring up the IDE's "View Project Forms" window, select "ConsoleForm", and click 'OK'.
+If multiple Project Forms are opened, there will continue to be only one "Source Editor" window open in the IDE, but it will have multiple tabs -- one for each Project Form.
+You can toggle each Project Form's graphical display on and off individually by selecting its tab in the Source Editor and then typing 'F12' (without the Shift).

+You can close a displayed
+source file (and its associated form) by selecting either the window displaying the source file or clicking on the graphic for the form, and then clicking 'File->Close Page'. ('File->Close All' will close all displayed source files and their associated forms, **and** the project file itself.)

 To build the emulator, click on 'Run->Build'.
 If you get a message "The output directory '..\Build\work' is missing." click the 'Create it' button.